 If you go upstairs from there, you’ll find the Stockholm City Museum which, when I visited in March, was housing an exhibition based around the “Millenium” series, including quite a few photographs from the filming of the trilogy.

 For Grant and I, it was interesting to watch the film with some knowledge of the Swedish language: we were able to identify the moments where the film’s subtitles were somewhat simplified for an English-language audience.
-A case in point was where Lisbeth was described as having an apartment in Stockholm, whereas the dialogue was more specific, mentioning Södermalm.
+A case in point was when Lisbeth was described as having an apartment in Stockholm, whereas the dialogue was more specific, mentioning Södermalm.

-I’m guessing they assumed English language viewers may not have needed that level of detail.
+I’m guessing they assumed English-language viewers may not have needed that level of detail.
 A bit like a couple of years ago when the T-bana (Stockholm subway) provided English language translations to a point.
 They would say something like in Swedish… “next stop Slussen, then take the train to…. blah blah blah..” while the English translation just said, “next stop Slussen”.

 After the film, we caught up with Graeme for a bite to eat.
 It was then Graeme gave me my present from Stockholm.
 All I asked him to bring back was a couple of Swedish newspapers.
 It’s all very well to read them online, but something entirely different to have a real hard copy version.
 This will be weeks of entertainment for me.

-Also today, I watched SVT Play – the Swedish equivalent of the ABC’s Iview – and I was quite surprised to see the faces of both Kevin Rudd and Julia Gillard on Swedish TV’s “Rapport”.
-Although it was only 25 seconds in duration, I was still surprised to see them report on the outcome of yesterday’s cabinet announcement by the Prime Minister.
+Also today, I watched SVT Play – the Swedish equivalent of ABC’s Iview – and I was quite surprised to see the faces of both Kevin Rudd and Julia Gillard on Swedish TV’s “Rapport”.
+Although it was only 25 seconds in duration, I was still surprised to see their report on the outcome of yesterday’s cabinet announcement by the Prime Minister.
 The focus was on Kevin Rudd becoming Foreign Minister.